Cytotoxic effect

 The effect of cytotoxic agents on cells can have both positive and negative effects.
 In medicine, their ability to kill cancer cells can lead to successful treatment.
 In the environment, however, their ability to damage cells can lead to long-term effects on the ecosystem, including loss of biodiversity and adverse effects on human and animal health.

 It is important to carefully monitor and regulate the use of cytotoxic agents to minimize the negative impact on the environment and health.
-Scientists are working to develop safer and more effective treatments that have less harmful effects on cells and the ecosystem.

 In summary, cytotoxicity is an important and versatile component in many fields, including medicine, agriculture and the environment.

-Find out what makes perfect water.
+Let our technologies inspire you.
 Our water specialists will be happy to advise you without obligation on site or by telephone.

 +41 44 888 50 05